Skip to Content

 Summary

-Prior to joining Brunel, I worked across diverse primary schools in various holding leadership posts.
-My favourite teaching post was in Southall as I loved the diversity and depth of cultures.
+Prior to joining Brunel, I worked across diverse primary schools in leadership posts.
+My favourite teaching post was in Southall as I loved the diversity and depth of cultures and children.
 Southall Broadway was a rich cultural space for Indian food and clothes, and I had the opportunity to use my Panjabi & Hindi skills within this post.

 I completed my PhD in 2015, titled: ‘A Black feminist exploration of the cultural experiences and identities of academically ‘successful’ British South-Asian girls’.
-My PhD is rooted in personal interests around cultural identity, Black Feminist Theory and a critically reflexive position as a narrative researcher and academic of colour.
-I draw on an autoethnographic lens in my current feminist work, particularly themes around anti-racism, decolonizing nature spaces, and developing creative writing methodologies.
-I currently work part-time as I also lead a registered community interest company (CIC) on educational nature events, with a focus on biodiversity loss.
-My nature work has led to exciting initiatives and collaborations with organisations like Natural England, National Parks, DEFRA, the museums sector, and a successful Brunel seminar series Award on 'Decolonising Green Spaces', delivered in 2023.
+My PhD is rooted in personal interests and lived experiences around cultural identity, Black Feminist Theory and a critically reflexive position as a narrative researcher and academic of colour.
+I draw on an autoethnographic lens in my current feminist work, particularly themes around anti-racism, decolonising nature and museum spaces, and developing creative methodologies.
+I currently work part-time as I also lead a registered community interest company (CIC) on educational nature events.
+My nature and community impact work has led to exciting collaborations with organisations outside of Brunel:- Natural England, National Parks, DEFRA, Open University (Environment, Earth & Ecosystem Sciences department), the museums sector, and a successful Brunel seminar series Award on 'Decolonising Green Spaces', delivered in 2023.

-Feel free to contact me on: geeta.ludhra@brunel.ac.uk for collaborations or further questions.
+Feel free to contact me on: geeta.ludhra@brunel.ac.uk for collaborations.

 Qualifications